lightbend/kalix-jvm-sdk/samples/java-protobuf-web-resources/README.md

 Example of how to serve web resources like html files, js, css and images through Kalix via http.

+Please look a the [documentation](https://docs.kalix.io/java-protobuf/serving-web-resources.html) for more details.

 This project is based on the Kalix Maven archetype.

 See the [Kickstart a Maven project](https://docs.kalix.io/java/kickstart.html) in the documentation for details.